Skip to content

 Ghana’s currency import and export regulations

-Travellers can take currency into Ghana up to a maximum value of $10,000 USD per person.
+Travellers can take currency into Ghana up to a maximum of USD 10,000 per person.
 Passengers must declare currency upon arrival.
+Find out more about how much cash you can travel with here.

 Ordering Ghanaian cedis online